MQTTCool/chat-example/README.md

 ## Details

-The **MQTT Chat Demo** implements an extremely simple chat application, which shows a basic usage of the
+The **Chat Demo** implements an extremely simple chat application, which shows a basic usage of the
 *[MQTT.Cool Web Client API](https://mqtt.cool/docs/web-client-sdk/api/index.html)*
 to handle communications with MQTT.Cool.
 All the users connected to the page can